-If you want to invest in bonds read on for our guide to buying bonds and choosing a bond broker.
+If you want to invest in bonds read on for our guide to buying bonds and choosing a US bond broker.
 There are many different types of bonds that offer investments for different objectives.
 All bonds, although considered a safer (than most other) forms of investing come with risk that varies from very risky to safe and steady).

 Best Bond brokers in the US reviewed